 • What to eat in Gion?

-Kyoto is famous for its Matcha specialties, so I highly recommend trying matcha-related dishes here.
-And today I will introduce one of the extremely famous stores here, that is Macha House.
+Kyoto is famous for its Matcha specialties, so I highly recommend trying matcha-based dishes here.
+Today, I'll introduce one of the most popular shops in the area, Maccha House.

 Address: https://goo.gl/maps/uNR31YrDsQisZAzdA